 For more information on using the 1-on-1 agenda, check out our "Use the 1-on-1 agenda" Help Center article.

 Past reviewers will maintain visibility into private objectives that were created by their previous direct reports.
 To clarify, if a direct report creates a private objective, their current reviewer has visibility into the private objective by default.
 When the reviewer is changed, that past reviewer still has visibility into the private objective, unless the direct report (objective owner) edits the visibility settings of the objective.
 The direct report (objective owner) can remove their past reviewer's visibility into the objective.

 New reviewers will be given visibility into their new direct report's private objectives automatically.
 The direct report (objective owner) will not be able to remove this visibility from their new reviewer.
 By default, the current reviewer will always have access to view their direct report's private objectives.

-For more information on creating private objectives, see this article.
+For more information on creating private objectives, see "Create a private objective" Help Center article.

-For more information on changing a reviewer during a review cycle, see this article.
+For more information on changing a manager during a review cycle, refer to our "Change manager review author for a review cycle participant" Help Center article.